-The situation and news surrounding the Coronavirus is changing on a daily basis, as are our learnings and understanding of the measures required to slow its spread.
-As we have seen in China, in Italy and elsewhere in the world, local governments are identifying their own response path - with ours, in the UK, being developed under the guidance of our Chief Medical Officer and scientific analysts.
+The situation and news surrounding the Coronavirus is changing on a daily basis, as are our learnings and understanding of the measures required to slow and manage its spread.

-Whilst our advice for customers is always guided by the Foreign and Commonwealth Office, Sunvil's experienced operations team are also monitoring the news and official advice on Covid-19, and are in regular dialogue with our colleagues on the ground in resort.
+Whilst our advice for customers is always guided by the Foreign, Commonwealth and Development Office (FCDO), Sunvil's experienced operations team are also monitoring the news and official advice on Covid-19 and are in regular dialogue with our colleagues on the ground in resort.
 The health and safety of our customers, staff and local partners is paramount.

-We understand that you may have questions concerning your confirmed holiday or proposed trip and have compiled a short Q&A below.
+We understand that you may have questions concerning your confirmed holiday or proposed trip and so have compiled a short Q&A below.
+This policy explains what would happen if the FCDO advises against ‘all but essential travel’ to your holiday destination.
 Any further questions, please do not hesitate to contact us on 020 8568 4499.

 Remember that in a fast-changing situation like this, we may not have clear answers to every question.
 But we will always do our best to tell you clearly what we know, and what we don’t know.